icco/braindump/README.md

  * currently designed around one stream of posts per person.
 Posts are editable and have version history.
    * Plan: redsign stream page.
 Make version history less apparent.
 Eventually transition to multiple threads
    * Also add friends and an auth system.

+ * At a later point, I need to change the versioning schema.
+The current amount of queries that will run is fucked.